marco262/my_wiki/data/dnd/advancement/feats.md

 * Increase your Constitution score by 1, to a maximum of 20.
 * You have resistance to cold damage.
 * Moving through difficult terrain made of ice and snow costs you no extra movement.
-* You automatically succeed on Dexterity saving throws to avoid falling prone on slippery ice, and you are considered to weigh half as much when accounting for the weight tolerance of thin ice.
+* You automatically succeed on Dexterity saving throws to avoid falling [[[general:conditions#prone|prone]]] on slippery ice, and you are considered to weigh half as much when accounting for the weight tolerance of thin ice.

 ## Dawncaller